arekjg/battleship_js/README.md

 - patrol boat of size 2

 Before starting the game you can choose how many ships will be on each ocean grid.

+### Files and folders

+- **index.html**: Homepage of the project.
+Contains instructions, GitHub and YouTube links, lists to choose quantity of ships
+- **game.html**: Page with the main gameplay.
+Contains player's and opponent's ocean grids
+- **styles.css**: File with CSS code
+- **grid_opponent.js**: JavaScript file used to generate opponent's grid
+- **grid_player.js**: JavaScript file used to generate players's grid
+- **get_ships.js**: JavaScript file that contains functions responsible for: moving quantity of ships to the gameplay; prompting warning when user chooses 0 ships; showing and hiding instructions
+- **waves.js**: JavaScript file responsible for background music (waves noises)
+- **game.js**: Main JavaScript file responsible for entire game: game initializing, generating ships, painting player's ships on their grid, updating cells after click, opponent's movements, counting ships
+- **/img**: Catalog with all pictures used in project
+- **/screens:** Catalog with screenshots used in README
+- **/sounds:** Catalog with all sounds used in project (background noises, missed shot, hit)

 ### Main menu
 ![menu](/screens/s1.png)